khaledyassen/Small_projects/README.md

 # Small_projects

-During my learning of web application development, I wrote several things and here are a few of these projects.
+During my learning of the Path of my penetration tester, I wrote some projects when learning

+Simple Web Application Projects

+Simple Python Scripts